Il nuovo Plasma introduce un'interfaccia più pulita su un nuovo sistema grafico

 Informazioni su KDE

 KDE è un gruppo tecnologico internazionale che crea software libero e aperto per i sistemi informatici desktop e mobili.
 Tra i prodotti i KDE vi sono un moderno ambiente desktop per piattaforme Linux e UNIX, suite di produttività per l'ufficio e il groupware e centinaia di programmi di varie categorie tra cui applicazioni Internet e web, multimediali, per il divertimento, educative, di grafica e di sviluppo del software.
 Il software KDE è tradotto in più di 60 lingue ed è costruito perché sia facile da usare e tenendo conto dei moderni principi di accessibilità.
-Le applicazioni KDE, ricche di funzionalità, funzionano nativamente su sistemi Linux, BSD, Solaris, Windows e Mac OS X.
+Le applicazioni KDE, ricche di funzionalità, funzionano nativamente su sistemi Linux, BSD, Windows e macOS.

 Informazioni sui marchi registrati.